TomConlin/StarBash/README.md

 Images sometimes seem stuck and do not update when the underlying file changes without restarting the kernel.

 There is no spell checker (but that is probable pretty obvious by now).

+Publicly sharing via GitHub still has issues, the notebook fails to diaplay images and markdown misinterperts data and code to render visual garbage, so pick your poison.

 Overall very fun and engaging.